Temporary Interim Regulations for Outdoor Seating

 May 11, 2020

 The City of Bonita Springs City Council adopted Resolution No. 20-27 (local order), which approved interim regulations to provide temporary relief for facilities authorized pursuant to Executive Order 20-112, Section 3B, as may be amended.
-Eligible facilities (restaurants and food and drink establishments) may utilize up to 2,000 square feet of available outdoor space for additional outdoor seating, notwithstanding any land development code provisions to the contrary, without need for separate permit provided they meet all criteria as set forth in the local order ( opens in a new windowclick to view Resolution No. 20-27 for all fifteen criterion).
+Eligible facilities (restaurants and food and drink establishments) may utilize up to 2,000 square feet of available outdoor space for additional outdoor seating, notwithstanding any land development code provisions to the contrary, without need for separate permit provided they meet all criteria as set forth in the local order ( opens in a new windowclick to view Resolution No. 20-27opens PDF file for all fifteen criterion).
 This local order was adopted and became effective May 6, 2020, and expires within forty-five (45) days if not extended by the Bonita Springs City Council.

-Before beginning operations under this local order, businesses must register with City by emailing the name, location, contact information and a description of the outdoor seating arrangements to firstname.lastname@example.org.
+Before beginning operations under this local order, businesses must register with City by emailing the name, location, contact information and a description of the outdoor seating arrangements to firstname.lastname@example.org new email.
 Future updates to this or subsequent orders will be emailed to registered businesses and periodic inspections may occur during the term of this order.

 The City of Bonita Springs Community Development and Neighborhood Services staff are authorized to provide directives or make additional accommodations to registered businesses in order to comply with federal, state, or local regulations.
 Failure to comply with City officials directives may result in revocation of a business’s authorization for temporary outdoor seating.